 (5) Supporting Fires.
-LZs selected must be in range of supporting fires (artillery, CAS, and NGF).
+LZs selected must be in range of supporting fires (artillery, CAS, and naval gunfire).

 (6) Obstacles.
 LZ selection includes existing obstacles on the LZ as well as plans for reinforcing them.
 LZs should be selected beyond enemy obstacles.

 b.
-Attack and Air Cavalry Helicopters in Support of the Landing Plan.
-During execution of the landing plan, the attack and air cavalry helicopters can provide overwatch of the LZs, conduct a reconnaissance of the egress flight routes, call for fire (if designated to do so), and set up a screen for supporting the assault force commander during the ground tactical plan.
-The AMC must ensure the missions of the attack and cavalry aircraft are synchronized with the assault helicopters.
+Air Cavalry and Attack Helicopters in Support of the Landing Plan.
+During execution of the landing plan, the air cavalry and attack helicopters can provide overwatch of the LZs, conduct a reconnaissance of the egress flight routes, call for fire (if designated to do so), and set up a screen for supporting the assault force commander during the ground tactical plan.
+The AMC must ensure that the missions of the attack and cavalry aircraft are synchronized with the assault helicopters.

 The air movement plan is based on the ground tactical and landing plans.
 It specifies the schedule and provides instructions for the movement of troops, equipment, and supplies from the PZ to the LZ.
-It provides coordinating instructions regarding air routes, air control points, aircraft speeds, altitudes, formations, and FS.
-The AATFC develops the air movement plan in conjunction with the AMC and flight lead.
+It provides coordinating instructions regarding air routes, air control patterns, aircraft speeds, altitudes, formations, and fire support.
+The AATFC develops the air movement plan in conjunction with the supporting aviation brigade commander and staff and the AMC.
 The air movement plan results in the production of the air movement table.

 c.
 Flight routes that pass through adjacent unit sectors must be coordinated and approved by the adjacent unit to avoid potential fratricide.

 d.
-When selecting flight routes, the AMC and AATF staff must consider—
+When selecting flight routes, the AMC and SBCT staff must consider

 - Airspace management.